akshell/docs/ref/core/db.rst

    .. note::

-      One-attribute constraints could be specified by :class:`~ak.Type` method or by *constr* parameter.
+      One-attribute constraints could be specified by a :class:`~ak.Type` method or by *constr* argument.
 The first way should be preferred because it's more expressive.

    ::